-Recovery doesn’t happen over night, it’s a long and winding road but this time, between the bad, so much more good can be found.
-We’ll see how too much of a good thing sometimes can just be plain damn marvelous.
+Recovery doesn’t happen overnight, it’s a long and winding road but this time, between the bad, so much more good can be found.
+We’ll see how too much of a good thing sometimes can just be plain damn marvellous.
 This is a story about being your own hero.
-About how one woman does life her way.
+About how one woman does live her way.
 Alison’s story puts our “shit” into perspective.
 And gives us a new take on a world that’s forever telling us we have to excel or stand out.
-And there’s no super hero outfit in Alison’s wardrobe, instead you’ll find some baggy clothes for when she has a fat day.
+And there’s no superhero outfit in Alison’s wardrobe, instead, you’ll find some baggy clothes for when she has a fat day.
 There’s no degree, no wealth.
 Just Alison.
 While the story of the attack is well known in South Africa, that’s not Alison’s story and that’s not the story I chose to tell.
 Alison’s real journey has been to South Africa, that’s not Alison’s story and that’s not the story I chose to tell.
 Alison’s real journey has been to recover from that night, to figure out how to live her life with joy and how not to allow violence to define her.
 While depictions of violence are everywhere, no one really talks about the long-term effects on its victims.
 Yet in South Africa alone, 1 in 3 women are recovering from sexual trauma that many feel unable to admit to.
 Alison was the first South African to speak openly about her rape, giving a voice to so many other women who felt unable to do the same.
 What I myself have learnt from Alison is while we may not always control the plot, we can certainly be the heroes of our own stories. we can certainly be the heroes of our own stories.

-Alison are you doing enough for women’s rights?
+Alison, are you doing enough for women’s rights?

 I’m doing my bit in my quiet way.

-Alison how would you describe your quiet way?
+Alison, how would you describe your quiet way?
 Your story?

 Why the choice of a fairytale aesthetic as part of the visual treatment of your film?

-It’s two fold for me.
-Firstly it’s the obvious.
+It’s twofold for me.
+Firstly it’s obvious.
 Alison has created her own fairy kingdom.
-A place of beauty, magic and super It’s two fold for me.
-Firstly it’s the obvious.
+A place of beauty, magic and super It’s twofold for me.
+Firstly it’s obvious.
 Alison has created her own fairy kingdom.
 A place of beauty, magic and super femininity.
-Scarfs with beads and butterflies, rainbow makers, gigantic hearts greet you from everywhere.
-Outside in the most unexpected nooks and crannies of the magnificent garden, faerie gardens with an impressive assortments of faerie statuettes, lure and surprise.
+Scarfs with beads and butterflies, rainbow makers, and gigantic hearts greet you from everywhere.
+Outside in the most unexpected nooks and crannies of the magnificent garden, faerie gardens with an impressive assortment of faerie statuettes, lure and surprise.
 On top of that, this heroine likes the odd spot of glitter and butterflies really are her totem in more ways than one.
-She also doesn’t necessarily fit or want to fit in the tight yellow rubber suit of Kill Bill or hot pants of the Tomb Raider – even though she loves and commend those heroines too.
-But then there’s the darker side of all of this. the Tomb Raider – even though she loves and commend those heroines too.
+She also doesn’t necessarily fit or want to fit in the tight yellow rubber suit of Kill Bill or hot pants of the Tomb Raider – even though she loves and commends those heroines too.
+But then there’s the darker side of all of this. the Tomb Raider – even though she loves and commends those heroines too.
 But then there’s the darker side of all of this.
-This contemporary real-life fairytale has more than just its moral or ethical undercurrent and lesson to be learned, but like the original versions of fairytales as written down by the Brothers Grimm in their adult versions of the 1800’s before it became sanitized, reworked version for children, it is full of macabre and gruesome twists between the magic and miracles.
-Evil tried very hard that night to destroy Alison for keeps.
+This contemporary real-life fairytale has more than just its moral or ethical undercurrent and lesson to be learned, but like the original versions of fairytales as written down by the Brothers Grimm in their adult versions of the 1800s before it became sanitized, reworked version for children, it is full of macabre and gruesome twists between the magic and miracles.
+Evil tried very hard that night to destroy Alison for keep.
 It failed.
 And it failed for many reasons.
 Partly because of Alison, partly because of the incredible heroic individuals that crossed her path that night and in the days that followed the vicious partly because of the incredible heroic individuals that crossed her path that night and in the days that followed the vicious attack and partly because of the unexplained.
 The miracles if you may, the magic if you must!
 This fairytale is real.
-There are monsters, princes, princesses and they give the stereotypes of what we’ve been led to believe is the norm a run for their money.
+There are monsters, princes, and princesses and they give the stereotypes of what we’ve been led to believe is the norm a run for their money.
 I love that!
-And who said fairytales can’t be real and their endings not the end at all…
+And who said fairytales can’t be real and their endings are not the end at all…

 Uga why is there not more about the perpetrators in your film?